tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 Internet is a technology that is growing with diverse tools in the communication system.
 It provides new ways to communicate with people.
 The internet is a worldwide recognized huge computer network that connects millions of people via computers.
 It has numerous applications in all walks of life.

 #### Applications

-i) It is used for personal communication and provides high-speed voice and data connection to mobile phones.

-ii) News can be broadcast worldwide within seconds.

-iii) Through the Internet of Things (IoT), it is possible to control various devices through one device.
-Example: Using a mobile phone, all household appliances can be operated.

 i) Search engine: An internet service that helps to search for information on global websites is called a search engine.